genwakan/genwakan.github.io/seminar.md

 ### Payment and Refunds:
 - to save everyone's time at the seminar, if at all possible, please pay before the seminar by any of the following methods: Zelle (alameda.iaido@gmail.com), [PayPal](https://paypal.me/mikhailfaiguenblat), or [Venmo](https://account.venmo.com/u/Alameda-Iaido). **Important: when using PayPal or Venmo, please use send money "For friends and family" and NOT payment for purchases!!!**
 - If you can't send your payment by any of the above methods, you can pay at the seminar by cash (USD).
-- If your plans change and you cannot attend the seminar, your payment will be refunded.
+- If your plans change and for some reason you cannot attend the seminar, please let us know, and your payment will be refunded.

 **If you have any questions, please send an email to [alameda.iaido@gmail.com](mailto:alameda.iaido@gmail.com)**